-For not listed companies, mergers and de-mergers are not frequently used in the Italian market due primarily to the considerable time frame required for completing a merger and/or de-merger.
+Mergers and demergers are not frequently used for unlisted companies, in the Italian market, primarily due to the considerable timeframe required for completing a merger and/or demerger.

-Indeed, the Italian Civil Code sets forth a lengthy procedure for carrying out mergers and/or de-mergers, which involves certain compulsory steps, including approving of financial statements, drafting and approving a merger or de-merger plan, obtaining experts' appraisals, filing with Companies Registry, elapsing of certain time periods for the opposition of creditors, preparing a merger or de-merger deed, etc.
+Indeed, the Italian Civil Code sets forth a lengthy procedure for carrying out mergers and/or demergers, which involves certain compulsory steps, including approving financial statements, drafting and approving a merger or demerger plan, obtaining expert appraisals, filing with Companies Registry, elapsing of certain time periods for the opposition of creditors, preparing a merger or demerger deed, etc.